vishalkk96/F1_Race_Pred_LSTM/README.md

 ![](Images/LSTM_Architecture.png)

 It was implemented in PyTorch and executed on a Google Colab environment equipped with an A100 GPU.

+## Race Simulation

+Driver lap speeds are collected for the first n laps (default 20) and then projected using stagewise LSTM models until the race ends.
+Future pitstop decisions and driver DNFs are incorporated, and can be adjusted to explore alternative scenarios.
+However, to compare the model’s outputs with actual race performance, the original conditions are retained.

 ## Results